srcML/nameCollector/README.md

 Output is in CVS with -c option or plain text report.
 An output file can be specified with -o option.

+## Developer Notes:

+The initial version of the application was developed by Decker from the srcSAX examples in June 2023.
+This was extended to collect the different types of names by Maletic.
+Maletic added the CLI11 interface and made the first public release (July 2023).

+Developers of nameCollector:

+- Micheal Decker
+- Jonathan Maletic